 Many early beauty treatments for wrinkles, crépy throats and double chins were based on improving blood circulation.
-Athough some form of compression or tapping massage was the most common manual treatment, beauty culturists also used partial vacuums to achieve the same result.
+Some form of compression or tapping massage was the most common manual treatment used to increase blood blood to the skin but beauty culturists also used partial vacuums to achieve the same result.
 The principle applied is similar to what happens when you suck on your finger and make it go red – the mouth creates a partial vacuum and draws blood to the surface.

 Although it is hard to know how widely vacuum suction was used in medicine we do know that they were used in quasi-medical establishments such as the Battle Creek Sanitarium established by J. H. Kellogg.

 No matter how complex the apparatus, or whether they were used on the face or the body, all the devices sold for the past one hundred years or more are based on the generation of a partial vacuum under some form of a cup.
-The practice of cupping goes back to ancient Egyptian times and still has its adherents today, especially in Asia.
+The practice of cupping goes back into prehistory and still has its adherents today, especially in Asia.
 The ancients used it therapeutically to treat a wide range of conditions including hemorrhage, snake-bite and blood-letting.
 They made cups using natural hollowed containers such as shells, horns, bamboo or bones.
-In some cases heat was used to generate the partial vacuum but implements such as horns could also have the air sucked out of them through a hole at the top, after which they could be stoppered.
+In some cases heat was used to generate the partial vacuum but implements such as horns could also have the air sucked out of them through a hole at the top, after which they would be stoppered.

 Cups: Simple cupping has been utilised in beauty culture in the past and has seen a resurgence in recent times in salons that specialise in natural therapies, particularly those that use Asian techniques.
-Cups as used in previous times were generally made of glass or rubber surmounted by a soft rubber bulb that was used to generate the partial vacuum.
-The cups were used on the face and neck to ‘mold the face’, ‘round out contours’ and to draw blood to the surface thereby ‘improving sallow complexions’.
-They were also used to ‘disintegrate fat’ thereby ‘smoothing the skin and firming the flesh’; on the face to control double chins and on the body to assist with weight loss.
+In the past the cups were generally made from glass or rubber surmounted by a soft rubber bulb that was used to generate the partial vacuum.

 Rollers: Small suction cups were added to mechanical facial massagers such as rollers adding the lifting action of suction to ‘smooth out wrinkles’.